Current Housing Projects

 Castle Park Improvements

 Housing staff secured $10.3 million in federal grants to provide infrastructure such as new streets, sidewalks and drainage improvements in the Castle Park area.
-To date, these improvemetns have been completed on ten streets.
+The improvements were completed in 2013 with ten (10) streets having received improvements.